Write IO path

 Step 1.
 YQL layer processes the write operation

-The user-issued write request first hits the YQL query layer on a port with the appropriate API, which is either YCQL or YEDIS or YSQL(beta).
+The user-issued write request first hits the YQL query layer on a port with the appropriate API, which is either YSQL or YCQL.
 This user request is translated by the YQL layer into an internal key.
 Recall from the sharding section that each key is owned by exactly one tablet.
 This tablet as well as the YB-TServers hosting it can easily be determined by making an RPC call to the YB-Master.
 The YQL layer makes this RPC call to determine the tablet/YB-TServer owning the key and caches the result for future use.

 YugabyteDB has a smart client that can cache the location of the tablet directly and can therefore save the extra network hop.
 This allows it to send the request directly to the YQL layer of the appropriate YB-TServer which hosts the tablet leader.
 If the YQL layer finds that the tablet leader is hosted on the local node, the RPC call becomes a local function call and saves the time needed to serialize and deserialize the request and send it over the network.